irmen/prog8/docs/source/index.rst

 -----------------

 - It is a cross-compiler running on modern machines (Linux, MacOS, Windows, ...)
-  The generated output is a machine code program runnable on actual 8-bit 6502 hardware.
+  It generates a machine code program runnable on actual 8-bit 6502 hardware.
+- Fast execution speed due to compilation to native assembly code.
+It's possible to write certain raster interrupt 'demoscene' effects purely in Prog8.
-- Provide a very convenient edit/compile/run cycle by being able to directly launch the compiled program in an emulator and provide debugging information to this emulator.
+- Provides a very convenient edit/compile/run cycle by being able to directly launch the compiled program in an emulator and provide debugging information to this emulator.
 - Based on simple and familiar imperative structured programming (it looks like a mix of C and Python)
 - Modular programming and scoping via modules, code blocks, and subroutines.